📖 How-to Guides

 Modern financial technology simplifies subscription tracking.
 Open Banking enables applications to analyse spending patterns automatically, identifying recurring payments and potential duplicates.

-For comprehensive household analysis, consider dedicated subscription management tools that aggregate data from multiple accounts.
-These platforms categorise services, highlight overlaps, and calculate potential savings.
+Dedicated overlap finder tools.
+For comprehensive household analysis, consider tools that aggregate data from multiple accounts.
+These platforms categorise services, highlight overlaps, and calculate potential savings in one view.

-Creating a dedicated payment method for subscriptions provides additional control.
-Use a specific credit card or account exclusively for recurring payments, enabling easy monitoring and quick identification of changes.
+A dedicated payment method.
+Using a specific credit card or account exclusively for recurring payments provides additional control, enabling easy monitoring and quick identification of changes.

 Preventing Future Subscription Accumulation in UK Households